yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 -  Azure SQL Database also provides built-in high availability.
 There are two models:

    -  Standard availability (used by the Basic, Standard and General Purpose tiers) relies on a stateless compute layer backed by Azure blob storage as a resilient data layer.
 Heavy workloads can suffer performance degradation during failure due to cold cache process starts.
-   -  Premium availability (used by the Premium and Business Critical tiers) uses technology similar to SQL Server AlwaysOn Availability Groups in a 3 to 4 node cluster.
+   -  Premium availability (used by the Premium and Business Critical tiers) uses technology similar to SQL Server Always On Availability Groups in a 3 to 4 node cluster.
 This does not suffer performance degradation during failures.

     Contoso will need to choose the appropriate tier depending on their performance needs.
 For more information see [High availability for Azure SQL Database and SQL Managed Instance](https://docs.microsoft.com/azure/azure-sql/database/high-availability-sla).